 - Training Materials Developed by OSHA’s Susan Hardwood Training Grant Program Grantees

 - Courses Available at OSHA Training Institute in Arlington Heights, Illinois

 - Courses Offered at OSHA Training Institute at OTI Education Centers around the U.S.

-For additional EHS training needs, you can want to check the EHS Training Library from Convergence Training.
+For additional safety training needs, you can want to check the EHS Training Library from Convergence Training.
 We’ve included a short video that shows some highlights from those and other workforce training courses, below.

-For administering your EHS Training, including automating assignments, tracking completion, storing training records, reporting, and more, you may find that a learning management system (LMS) is very helpful.
+For administering your safety training, including automating assignments, tracking completion, storing training records, reporting, and more, you may find that a learning management system (LMS) is very helpful.
 The short video below explains this more.